criticalfault/nullsheen_main_site/content/posts/ghostbusters-rpg-with-shadowrun.md

 | Repair (Brains) | Covens |
 | Craft (Type) (Brains)| Equipment|

+### Equipment

 The key to being a good Ghostbuster is in the gear.
 No one would be able to tackle a spirit without their trusty proton pack, and containment trap.
-The equipment priority simple states what equipment you got to keep when you finished your training through GB HQ.
+The equipment priority simply states what equipment you got to keep when you finished your training through GB HQ.
 Each of the following is gear that can be bought with your equipment points allowed in character creation.
 All entries have three parts.
 The name, the cost and of course what the stupid thing does.
 However, before you purchase your own equipment, this is what the standard GB satellite is equipped with:

 - An official GB Ecto-vehicle
 - A central containment unit